apache/incubator-taverna-engine/README.md

 Note that the engine does not include the
 [activity implementations](https://github.com/apache/incubator-taverna-common-activities/)
-that actual perform work (e.g. calling a REST service).
+that actually perform work (e.g. calling a REST service).
 To use the engine, use the
 [Apache Taverna Command Line](https://github.com/apache/incubator-taverna-commandline/) or [Apache Taverna Server](https://github.com/apache/incubator-taverna-server/).